' Florida Bankruptcy Process - Law Offices of Robert M. Geller

 The Bankruptcy Process

 Unexpected situations, such as a sudden illness, pay reduction, and other sudden financial circumstances can place significant burdens on people’s finances.
 Hard-working people can find they have fallen behind on mortgage payments or other debts from which they cannot seem to get out from underneath.
 People who may not know where else to turn have regained confidence and peace of mind in contacting our experienced Tampa bankruptcy lawyers at the Law Offices of Robert M. Geller, P.A.
-We have extensive experience in guiding Florida residents through the bankruptcy process and helping them obtain the fresh financial start they need.
+We have extensive experience in guiding Florida residents through the bankruptcy process.
+We help them obtain the fresh financial start they need.

 Our attorneys provide advice and counsel to people seeking information about the bankruptcy process.
-In your free initial consultation, we answer questions, and we educate you about the advantages and disadvantages of filing for bankruptcy, evaluate your financial situation to determine if bankruptcy is an appropriate option, and advise you of whether a Chapter 7 or Chapter 13 bankruptcy is the most appropriate debt relief option based upon your situation.
+In your free initial consultation, we answer questions and educate you about the advantages and disadvantages of filing for bankruptcy.
+We’ll evaluate your financial situation to determine if bankruptcy is an appropriate option.
+We’ll advise you on whether a Chapter 7 or Chapter 13 bankruptcy is the most appropriate debt relief option.

 Preparing Your Bankruptcy Case